Create a workbook

-- Click the Info button for the map to show the back of the card.
+- Click the Flip card button for the map to show the back of the card.

 - Change the card title to Percent of colleges with above average ROI.
 For Description, type The percentage of colleges with above average return on investment.
 Return on investment was calculated as (earnings after graduation)/(cost).

-- Turn the card over again using the back button.
+- Turn the card over again using the Flip card button.

 - Repeat the step for the chart.
 Change the title to ROI by State and Type and the description to A count of colleges with above average return on investment by state and grouped by type.